HOW TO Create a Process Landscape Diagram

 The benefits of creating a process map are:

-- A visualization of a process is much more objective and easier to understand (harder to misunderstand) than a textual version.
+• A visualization of a process is much more objective and easier to understand (harder to misunderstand) than a textual version.

-- The impact of change can be visualized on the drawing table before you do it in practice.
+• The impact of change can be visualized on the drawing table before you do it in practice.
 Showstoppers can be eliminated.

-- You as an architect show how well it works to visualize the whole of a complex system and then manage it, instead of working with textual documents with partially inconsistent drawings.
+• You, as an architect, show how well it works to visualize the whole of a complex system and then manage it instead of working with textual documents with partially inconsistent drawings.

-- If you use a visual data tool to create a landscape poster, you can try different scenarios to solve problems.
+• Using a visual data tool to create a landscape poster, you can try different scenarios to solve problems.

 Managing Processes

-When you have your process landscape map you can use color and lines, for instance, to indicate where and what processes are not compliant with the company standards and principles, what optimization of activities goes wrong, or what business objects cannot be handled correctly because of a certain situation.
+When you have your process landscape map, you can use color and lines, for instance, to indicate where and what processes are not compliant with the company standards and principles, what optimization of activities goes wrong, or what business objects cannot be handled correctly because of a certain situation.

 You can also gray out the process map and only colorize the items in scope for a certain project or situation.
 Of course, this is all much easier to do with a specialist tool like Dragon1 as a BPM Tool than with a generic tool or basic BPM Tool like PowerPoint, Visio, or Archi (Open Source).